What are your thoughts on this time of a woman’s life and what more can we expect from the Liz Earle wellbeing empire?

 Like most women, I had no real concept of what the menopause would be like until I started to consider my own personal journey.
 I found it baffling that there was so little information available to me and the millions of others who were at a similar stage of life.

-My GP knew very little and I found online advice was often muddled and contradictory (often trying to sell me something) rather than positive and practical, so I decided to write The Good Menopause Guide and my follow up e-guide The Truth about HRT.
+My GP knew very little and I found online advice was often muddled and contradictory (often trying to sell me something) rather than positive and practical.
+It’s why I decided to write The Good Menopause Guide (one of over 35 books by Liz Earle) and my follow up e-guide The Truth about HRT.

 Is there anything you wish you’d known?